 2.8.1 The ASRC Board may elect anyone to be a non-voting member of the Board.

-2.8.2 In the event that the Registered Agent of the ASRC is not a voting member, then the Registered Agent is automatically appointed to be a non-voting member of the ASRC Board of Directors.
+2.8.2 In the event that the Registered Agent of the ASRC is not a voting member, then the Registered Agent is automatically appointed to be a non-voting member of the ASRC Board.

-2.8.3 In the event that the Secretary and/or the Treasurer are not members of the ASRC Board of Directors, then they are automatically appointed to be non-voting members of the ASRC Board.
+2.8.3 In the event that the Secretary and/or the Treasurer are not members of the ASRC Board, then they are automatically appointed to be non-voting members of the ASRC Board.

 2.9 Other ASRC Officers